-With a keen eye for mathematics and science throughout my high school years (particularly electrical design), I decided to take a slightly different path than my predecessors and commence a degree as an Electrical and Electronic Engineer.
+With an interest in mathematics and science throughout my high school years (particularly electrical design), I decided to take a slightly different path than my predecessors and commence a degree as an Electrical and Electronic Engineer.

 I had my first experience working with a defence project when I received a scholarship with Defence Science and Technology Group during my degree at the University of Adelaide where I conducted a research assignment on land mine detection.
 In addition to this I completed an honours program involving the design and build of a ship propulsion system with no moving parts.

 After graduating from University with a Bachelor of Engineering (Honours) I was fortunate to work on several exciting projects including robotics, renewable energy, building consultancy, industrial design and now defence.
-Because of these projects I have lived and worked in numerous parts of the world including the United States of America and Canada.
-Soon I hope to be able to add France to this list.
+Because of these projects I have lived and worked in numerous parts of the world including the United States of America and Canada, and now I’ve added France to that list.

 What attracted you to pursuing a career in Science, Technology, Engineering and Maths (STEM) and more specifically engineering?